geneb/ScarletDME/docs/source/install.rst

 Firstly if they don't exist, it creates the group "qmusers" and adds root to it.
 Then it creates the user qmsys and adds that too.

+Next if it doesn't find a master qmsys account it copies the template.

-Next it copies all the executables to /bin or equivalent.
+After that, it copies/updates all the executables in qmsys/bin and then links them to /bin.
+It also updates NEWVOC.

 If it detects systemd, it copies the systemd service files.